rachana-paudel/AWS_Solution_Architect/ELB and ASG/README.md

 #### Lab
 + click "my first target group" -> action : edit attributes ->click stickiness (from the bottom) -> choose stickiness type: Load balancer generated cookie -> stickiness duration : 1 day ->  state change

+Explanation :
++ Navigate to "My First Target Group": This likely means you're accessing a specific target group within your load balancer configuration.
+You may need to navigate through a dashboard or interface to find this option.

++ Edit Attributes: Once you're in the "My First Target Group" section, there should be an option or button to edit the attributes of this target group.
+Click on it to proceed.

++ Click Stickiness: Within the attributes editing interface, you'll likely find various settings you can adjust.
+Look for the stickiness option, which may be labeled as such or under a related category.

++ Choose Stickiness Type: Load Balancer Generated Cookie: Stickiness ensures that subsequent requests from the same client are consistently routed to the same backend server.
+In this step, you're selecting the type of stickiness mechanism you want to use.
+"Load balancer generated cookie" means that the load balancer will insert a cookie into the client's browser to track its session.

++ Stickiness Duration: 1 Day: This specifies how long the stickiness should persist for each client session.
+In this case, it's set to one day, meaning that once a client is assigned to a backend server, it will stick to that server for the duration of their session, up to one day.

++ State Change: This likely refers to saving or applying the changes you've made to the stickiness settings.
+Once you're satisfied with your selections, you'll typically need to click a button or perform an action to apply these changes and update the state of the configuration.